microsoftarchive/mobile-web/MileageStats.Web/Helpers/readme.md

 `MileageStats.Web.WebViewPage<TModel>` class, which is designated as the base class for pages in \Views\Web.config.

 `MustacheTemplateExtensions` contains the bulk of the Mustache-related logic.
-Many of its method simply mirror the ones found on the default `HtmlHelper`.
+Many of its methods simply mirror the ones found on the default `HtmlHelper`.

 The method `RenderAsMustacheTemplate` invokes the standard `RenderPartial` while overwritting the `ViewDataDictionary` with a single well-known value.
-We then use the `IsRenderingForMustache` to decide whether or not to render as in the Mustache format or to standard markup.
+We then use the `IsRenderingForMustache` to decide whether or not to render in the Mustache format or to standard markup.

-Is it important to note is that there will be _no model_ when rendering for Mustache views.
+Is it important to note that there will be no model when rendering for Mustache views.
 This means that we will need to rely on [expressions](http://msdn.microsoft.com/en-us/library/bb397951.aspx) and not on an instance of the model.
 For example, if our Razor view contained